awsdocs/amazon-elasticache-docs/doc_source/redis/ElastiCache-Getting-Started-Tutorials-Connecting.md

 # Connecting to Elasticache<a name="ElastiCache-Getting-Started-Tutorials-Connecting"></a>

-The following examples use the boto3 SDK for ElastiCache to connect to ElastiCache\.
+The following examples use the Redis client to connect to ElastiCache\.

 **Topics**
 + [Connecting to a cluster mode disabled cluster](#ElastiCache-Getting-Started-Tutorials-Connecting-cluster-mode-disabled)